uiceds/project-team-all-right/manuscript.md

 ---
-title: 'Analysis and Optimization of Wind Turbine Power Generation Using Supervisory Control and Data Acquisition(SCADA) Data: Exploring the Impact of Wind Speed and Direction on Performance'
+title: 'Analysis and Optimization of Wind Turbine Power Generation Using Supervisory Control and Data Acquisition(SCADA) Data: Exploring the Impact of Wind Speed and Direction on Performance '
 keywords:
 - markdown
 - publishing